-History of the Landmark
+History of a Landmark

 To learn more about the incredible history of the Methodist Home for the Aged, now the Hebron SDA School, at 914-920 Park Place in Crown Heights, Brooklyn, read the whole story here.
 The Methodist Home building complex and its grounds received national and state landmark designation in 2011.
 They are included in the 2011 Crown Heights North Phase 2 Historic District, as designated by the Landmarks Preservation Commission (LPC).